dstackai/dstack/docs/reference/cli/ps.md

-# ps
+# dstack ps

-The `ps` command shows status of runs within the current Git repository.
+Use this command to show status of runs within the current Git repository.

 ### Usage